Let’s pretend we’re having a Q&A session. All questions are taken from Aron et al’s Experimental Generation of Interpersonal Closeness.

 Is there something that you’ve dreamed of doing for a long time?
 Why haven’t you done it?

 Getting a tattoo.
 Not just yet.
-(UPDATE: I finally got my first tattoo!
-So, my answer this question now would be: living nomad.
-I still need time to be available for my parents.)
+(UPDATE: I finally got my first tattoo!)
+So, my answer now would be: living nomad.
+I still need time to be available for parents.

 What is the greatest accomplishment of your life?

 That I’m still holding myself together until today.

 What do you value most in a friendship?